 The Björn Bärnheim Research Fellowship is made possible with a newly endowed fund created from a generous donation from abiding friend, researcher, and patron of the Archive from Sweden, Björn Bärnheim.
-The Hogan Jazz Archive is now awarding one to four research fellowships annually that provide $1,500 to offset expenses incurred travelling to New Orleans with the express purpose of conducting research at the Hogan Jazz Archive.
+The Hogan Jazz Archive is now awarding one research fellowship annually that provides $1,500 to offset expenses incurred travelling to New Orleans with the express purpose of conducting research at the Hogan Jazz Archive.
 The ideal candidate will be pursing doctoral or post-doctoral studies with an emphasis on New Orleans Jazz or related musical genres.
 Although not the intended recipients, independent scholars may be considered providing they demonstrate a proven track record of research and scholarship in their application.
 As a condition of the Fellowship, candidates should be prepared to spend a minimum of two weeks working with the collections of the Hogan Jazz Archive.
 After the Fellowship is completed, recipients must submit a final report along with a detailed budget narrative.

 Eureka Brass Band Funeral for Eagle Eye Benevolent Association, July 10, 1967.
 Photo by Björn Bärnheim.